A close quasar pair in a disk-disk galaxy merger at z = 2.17

 \subsection{Comparison with Known Dual Quasar Candidates}

-Extended Data Figure 1 shows \obj\ in comparison with all the previously known $1<z\lesssim3$ small-scale (sub-10 kpc) candidate dual quasars from the literature.
+Supplementary Figure 1 shows \obj\ in comparison with all the previously known $1<z\lesssim3$ galactic-scale (sub-10 kpc) candidate dual quasars from the literature.
 Four of the candidates\cite{Anguita2018,Lemon2018,Lemon2020} are nearly identical quasars (NIQs; shown in grey) -- quasars with nearly identical optical spectra, which are generally thought to be lensed quasars lacking a definitive detection of foreground lenses due to observational limitations\cite{Lemon2020}.
 Three have more noticeable spectral differences\cite{Inada2008,Schechter2017,Tang2021} (shown in magenta), but without the host galaxy mergers unambiguously observed, they are still debatable as either pre-merger projected quasar pairs at larger physical separations or gravitational lenses.
 The dual quasar candidate\cite{Shen2021} (shown in blue) exhibits differences in the broad emission line strengths\cite{Mannucci2022} but is still controversial as a quasar lens or a pre-merger projected quasar pair at larger physical separations due to the lack of high-resolution deep NIR imaging.
-Finally, a $z=2.4$ quadruply lensed quasar (shown in green) has been proposed to contain a lensed kpc-scale dual quasar\cite{Lemon2022}, but the interpretation is subject to lense modeling uncertainties.
+Finally, a $z=2.4$ quadruply lensed quasar (shown in green) has been proposed to contain a lensed kpc-scale dual quasar\cite{Lemon2022}, although the interpretation is subject to lens modeling uncertainties.
+Importantly, lensing can enhance angular resolution and astrometry to identify such rare systems of small-scale dual quasars that are also strongly lensed \cite{Barnacka2018}, as reported\cite{Spingola2019,Schwartz2021} in the dual AGN candidate in the lensed AGN MG B2016$+$112 at $z=3.273$ with a separation of hundreds of parsec.